aston89/Firefox-Waterfox-Mercury-Webrender-optimization-guide/README.md

 ---

-## 3. The Critical Optimization: "Update Rectangles" and "surface pool size"
+## 3. The Critical Optimization:

+### 3a.
+"Rects" and "Surface pool size":
-By default WebRender is configured to generate and push, into the vram, an entire new frame everytime something change inside the page.
+By default WebRender is configured to generate and push, into the vram, an entire new **tile** everytime something change inside the page but if a lot of changes happens at the same time, an entire new frame must be redrawn.
 In order to optimize this behaviour, we need to dig into about:config and look for two strings to modify :
 * gfx.webrender.compositor.max_update_rects = 128
 * gfx.webrender.compositor.surface-pool-size = 128

-This will creates **128 independent update regions with correlated buffers**.
+This will creates **128 independents concurrent updates of tile regions**.
 Instead of rewriting the entire frame in VRAM:
-* Only the **changed portion** of the page is updated
+* Only the **changed portion** (tile) of the page is updated
 * Memory traffic is drastically reduced
 * CPU workload becomes minimal